Sparsity-Dimension Trade-Offs for Oblivious Subspace Embeddings: Lower Bound for Sparse Case

 \LinesNumbered

-Lemma~\ref{lem:good inner product} shows that there exists an $\ell$ such that when $n$ vectors are sampled from $S$ uniformly at random, the expected number of vector pairs with inner product $\approx 2^\ell \kappa$ is at least $\approx n^2/2^\ell$.
+Lemma~\ref{lem:good inner product} shows that \smallmodify{for any vectors set $S$, there exists an $\ell$ such that the number of vector pairs in $S$} with inner product $\approx 2^\ell \kappa$ is at least $\approx n^2/2^\ell$.
 In this section, we prove something stronger: the number of vector pairs with inner product $\approx 2^\ell\kappa$ is at least $\approx n^2/2^\ell$ with high probability.
-This result, which we dub as the \emph{great collision lemma}, is our major technical innovation and is formally stated as follows.
+This result, which we dub as the \emph{great collision lemma}, is our major technical innovation and is formally stated \smallmodify{in following \cref{lem: small inner product}}.

+To find vector pairs of large inner products, we use \cref{algo: set manipulation}, which proceeds in a greedy manner.
+For each $\ell$, it collects vectors that have a large inner product with many other vectors.
+If there are many such vectors, the task is done (the case in Line 19).
+Otherwise, each remaining vector has a large inner product with not-too-many other vectors, and by Lemma~\ref{lem:good inner product} and the averaging principle, there will still be sufficient vector pairs with a large inner product (the case in Line 12).